 The college announced that educational and general fees will increase $50.58 from $1,686.05 to $1,736.63.
 Housing rates are expected to increase an average of 2.75 percent and meal plans will increase 2 percent, college officials said.

 For an incoming freshman, the total cost of tuition, fees room and board will increase 2.56 percent, from $22,159.60 to $22,726.22.

 In May, the school announced housing and meal plan rates would increase.
-Housing rates will escalate between 2 and 3 percent for each of the five housing units and the Seaview, which began housing students this school year.
+Housing rates will escalate between 2 and 3 percent for each of the five housing units and the , which began students this school year.